9to5: Continued Efforts

 Among other issues, 9to5 actively promotes workplace policies such as paid sick leave, equal pay, and an end to discrimination for hiring or firing based on gender or sexual orientation.
 9to5 additionally staffs a Job Survival Helpline to give support to women facing difficulties or challenges in the workplace.
 Pay roll equality between men and women was not finalized by the end of the 20th Century.
 However, the 9to5 movement has challenged and partially changed working conditions for women and men.
 Sexual harassment has decreased and work equality increased in the work places all over the United States.

+Going into the 21st century, 9to5 expanded its focus to broader work and family policy reforms.
+By the early 2000s, the organization started campaigning more for paid sick days, paid family and medical leave, paid maternal leave, and affordable childcare for working mothers.
+In 2004, 9to5 raised awareness to the lack of paid leave for mothers.
+Then, in 2016, the organization commissioned polling for paid-leave legislation that was widely supported by the public.
+These efforts established 9to5 as a leading advocate for state and federal laws supporting working family.
+Throughout the 2010s, 9to5 continued to advocate for equal labor standards.
+The group worked with public education campaigns and local ordinance campaigns to pass paid sick leave.
+They also hosted Equal Pay Day events, and encouraged voters to support pro-worker policies.
+By this time, 9to5 had grown from a local office workers' group into a national organization fighting for economic justice for working women.